a913cb82/ogs_to_anki/README.md

 This project provides a set of tools to download Go problems (Tsumego) from OGS (Online-Go.com) or Tsumego Hero, convert them into a standardized SGF format, and then generate Anki decks for spaced repetition practice.

-This is designed to work with the note type and card template from [TowelSniffer/Anki-go](https://github.com/TowelSniffer/Anki-go).
-Ensure `var goFirst = true`.
+This is designed to work with the note type and card template from [anki-tsumego](anki-tsumego).

 ## Directory Structure